Common Minke Whale

 Conservation and Management

-Scientific name: Balaenoptera acutorostrata (Lacépède 1804).
+Scientific name: Balaenoptera acutorostrata (Lacépède, 1804).
 The North Atlantic common minke whale is the subspecies Balaenoptera acutorostrata acutorostrata.

 Faroese: Sildreki